Igorbek/typescript-plugin-styled-components/README.md

 Default value is `true` which means that display name is being injected.

+### `minify`

+The option allows to turn on minification of inline styles used in styled components.
+It is similar to [`babel-plugin-styled-components`](https://github.com/styled-components/babel-plugin-styled-components)'s same option.
+The minification is not exactly the same and may produce slightly different results.

+:warning: **Warning**: The minification is an experimental feature, please use with care.

+Default value is `false` which means the minification is not being performed.

 ### `identifiers`

 This option allows to customize identifiers used by `styled-components` API functions.